intercom/intercom-ruby/README.md

 #delete tags

-#Note: If there any depedent objects for the tag we are trying to delete, then an error TagHasDependentObjects will be thrown
+# Note: If there any depedent objects for the tag we are trying to delete, then an error TagHasDependentObjects will be thrown.
 tag = intercom.tags.find(id:"123")
 intercom.tags.delete(tag)
 ```